-- ✓ Cash inflows: All cash received from sales and from all other sources has to be carefully identified and recorded, not only in the cash account but also in the appropriate account for the source of the cash received.
-The accounting department makes sure that the cash is deposited in the appropriate checking accounts of the business and that an adequate amount of coin and currency is kept on hand for making change for customers.
-Accountants balance the checkbook of the business and control who has access to incoming cash receipts.
-(In larger organizations, the Treasurer may be responsible for some of these cash flow and cash-handling functions.) - Cash payments: In addition to payroll checks, a business writes many other checks during the course of a year to pay for a wide variety of purchases, to pay property taxes, to pay off loans, and to distribute some of its profit to the owners of the business, for example.
-The accounting department prepares all these checks for the signatures of the officers of the business who are authorized to sign checks.
-The accounting department keeps all the supporting business documents and files to know when the checks should be paid, makes sure that the amount to be paid is correct, and forwards the checks for signature.
+- ✓ Payroll: The total wages and salaries earned by every employee every pay period, which are called gross wages or gross earnings, have to be determined.
+In short, payroll is a complex and critical function that the accounting department performs: the correct amounts of income tax, social security tax, and other deductions from gross wages have to be calculated. - ✓ Cash inflows: All cash received from sales and from all other sources has to be carefully identified and recorded, not only in the cash account but also in the appropriate account for the source of the cash received.
+In larger organisations, the Chief Accountant may be responsible for some of these cash flow and cash-handling functions. - ✓ Cash payments: A business writes many cheques during the course of a year to pay for a wide variety of items including local business taxes, paying off loans, and the distribution of some of its profit to the owners of the business.
+The accounting department prepares all these cheques for the signatures of the officers of the business who are authorised to sign cheques, and keeps the relevant supporting documents and files for the company's records.

-- ✓ Purchases and inventory: Accounting departments usually are responsible for keeping track of all purchase orders that have been placed for inventory (products to be sold by the business) and all other assets and services that the business buys from postage stamps to forklifts.
-A typical business makes many purchases during the course of a year, many of them on credit, which means that the items bought are received today but paid for later.
-So this area of responsibility includes keeping files on all liabilities that arise from purchases on credit so that cash payments can be processed on time.
-The accounting department also keeps detailed records on all products held for sale by the business and, when the products are sold, records the cost of the goods sold. - ✓ Property accounting: A typical business holds many different assets called property including office furniture and equipment, retail display cabinets, computers, machinery and tools, vehicles (autos and trucks), buildings, and land.
-Except for relatively small-cost items, such as screw-drivers and pencil sharpeners, a business has to maintain detailed records of its property, both for controlling the use of the assets and for determining personal property and real estate taxes.
-The accounting department keeps these property records.
+- ✓ Purchases and stock: Accounting departments are usually responsible for keeping track of all purchase orders that have been placed for stock (products to be sold by the business) and all other assets and services that the business buys from postage stamps to forklift trucks.
+The accounting department also keeps detailed records on all products held for sale by the business and, when the products are sold, records the cost of the goods sold. - ✓ Capital accounting: A typical business holds many different assets called capital including office furniture and equipment, retail display cabinets, computers, machinery and tools, vehicles, buildings, and land.
+The accounting department keeps detailed records of these items.

-The accounting department may be assigned other functions as well, but I think that this list gives you a pretty clear idea of the back-office functions that the accounting department performs.
+The accounting department may be assigned other functions as well, but we think that this list gives you a pretty clear idea of the back-office functions that the accounting department performs.
 Quite literally, a business could not operate if the accounting department did not do these functions efficiently and on time.